DurlacherT/AnalogClock/readme.md

 ### Containers

-In the main method JFrame objects are used as containers.
+In the createButtons() method and the createClockWindow() JFrame objects are used as containers.
 Those containers serve as the main windows.
 Buttons are created to determine user input:
 ```java
         JFrame buttonWindow = new JFrame("Button window");